 Government ministers are falling over themselves to tell people to ‘get back to work’ and ‘get back to the office’.
-The trouble is, in doing so, they are showing how out of touch they are with the many people who have been working for the last six months, with nine out of ten saying they would like to continue to work from home in some form.
-For those people who have been working all the way through, working from home all the time might have been a new experience, and allowed them to discover a different way of life.
+The trouble is, in doing so, they are showing how out of touch they are with the many people who have been working from home since March 2020.
+Rishi Sunak has been the latest Minister to say that people need to get back to the office to further their careers.
+And the civil service may have their pay cut if they resist returning to the office full time.
+For those people who have been working from home all the way through, it has been a new experience for many, and has allowed people to discover a different way of life.

 Happy Office Workers?

-Dettol launched an advert on the London Underground to encourage everyone back to the office, which went viral for all the wrong reasons and neatly sums up the outdated culture of the office:
+Dettol launched an advert on the London Underground to encourage everyone back to the office, which went viral last year for all the wrong reasons and neatly sums up the outdated culture of the office.

 I wonder who thought it was a good idea to suggest going back to the office is about the boss’s jokes, office gossip and hearing buzzwords, as if these are good things we’re all missing?